 phi theta pi group

-Founded in 2009, the brothers of Theta Eta Omicron fraternity focuses on the spirit of brotherhood while celebrating the individuality of its members.
+Founded in 2009, the members of Theta Eta Omicron society focuses on the spirit of member-hood while celebrating the individuality of its members.
 The organization holds events in support of Kiwanis Manor, Hope for the Day (mental health education) and other Tiffin community events.

 Interested?
 Contact the Omicrons at thetaetaomicron@tiffin.edu